skatejs/val/README.md

 The best solution I've come across so far is to create a wrapper that works for any of these.
 The wrapper enables several things:

-- Ability to pass a custom element constructor as the node name (first argument)
+- Ability to pass a custom element constructor as the node name (first argument).
-- Explicit control over which attributes to set (via `attrs: {}` in the second argument)
+- Explicit control over which DOM attributes to set (via `attrs: {}` in the second argument.)
-- Explicit control over which events are bound (via `events: {}` in the second argument)
+- Explicit control over which DOM events are bound (via `events: {}` in the second argument).
-- Explicit control over which props are set (anything that isn't `attrs` or `events` in the second argument)
+- Explicit control over which DOM props are set (via `props: {}`) in the second argument).
-- Everything else is just passed through and subject to the standard behaviour of whatever library you're using
+- Everything else is just passed through and subject to the standard behaviour of whatever library you're using.
+- The `ref` you pass will be wrapped so that `val` can do its thing.

 ## Requirements